Seated Liberty Half Dollars were minted from 1839 to 1891. They were made in Philadelphia, New Orleans, and San Francisco.

 Boldly struck and mostly white with a dusting of light gold and no heavy marks.
 Scarce in mint state despite a substantial mintage.

 Arrows and Rays.
-Extremely well struck with vibrant creamy white luster and strong eye appeal.
+Sharply struck with frosty crisp white luster and choice surfaces.
 A popular one year sub-type.